mklilley/mklilley.github.io/content/posts/lets-make-rainbows/index.md

 and watching how the different colours bend and reflect.
 You can even make your own shapes and also challenge yourself to traverse a "prism maze".

 I think the app is fun, but of course it's not really "simulating a rainbow".
 It turns out the practical details are kind of complicated and so, as a first step, I decided to create something "simple" and not worry too much about the bits of physics that aren't quite right.
+For example:

+- Reflection - standard reflection is completely absent because each reflection spawns a new light ray to keep track of and I was not prepared to deal with an explosion of light rays in this version.
+- Circular prism is not actually a circle - I opted for a prism with many faces to simplify the refraction calculation by pre-calculating the "normal" vectors to the prism.
+- Exaggerated differences between the colours - Otherwise refraction would hardly be visible on screen.
+- Proper colour mixing - more on that in a minute

 Despite the imperfections, my hope is that through experimentation people will develop a intuition for how light behaves and gain a deeper appreciation for the beauty of rainbows 🌈.